 Located along Main Street in a quaint historic building, Pretty Bird Coffee Roasters offers locally roasted beans, unique espresso-based drinks, and delicious donuts.

-This European-style chocolatier offers gourmet chocolates, espresso coffees, teas, and ice cream!
+The European-style chocolatier, Divani Chocolate, offers gourmet chocolates, espresso coffees, teas, and ice cream!
 What more could you ask for?
 Stop in for a piping hot cup of Belgium Hot Drinking Chocolate and taste an array of decadent coffee, tea, and hot cocoa treats.

-Perk: History overflows in this 1934 former Foxburg Bank where patrons are awestruck by the magnificent front window and the vaults which house the kitchen.
+Perk: History overflows in the 1934 former Foxburg Bank where patrons are awestruck by the magnificent front window and the vaults which house the kitchen.

-Stop into Jewett’s Kaffe Sol and indulge in the many wonderful flavors of teas and coffees, such as; creme Brule, snicker doodle and blueberry cobbler.
+Stop into Jewett’s Kaffe Sol and indulge in the many wonderful flavors of teas and coffees, or perhaps a delicious latte or flavor-filled cappucino.
 With seating options inside and out, patrons can relax while enjoying Kaffe Sol’s signature cinnamon roll.

 Perk: Jewett’s Kaffe Sol is only minutes away from the Kinzua Sky Walk at the Kinzua Bridge State Park.

-Since 2018, Pressed Coffee & Books, an independently owned coffee shop and used bookstore, has worked to become a community space in downtown Pottsville.
-Grab a cup of high-quality coffee or tea and be a part of the conversation that comes along with it.
+Pressed Coffee & Books is not just an independently owned coffee shop, but also a great used bookstore.
+Grab a cup of great coffee or tea, or maybe a cappuccino or latte, and maybe a book and be a part of the conversation that comes along with it.

-Rivaling any upscale coffee shop, East End Coffee Co.’s specialty coffees and roastery offer its customers access to tastes from around the world while enjoying a small-town relaxed vibe.
-Spearheading Lewistown’s First Friday movement, the shop features a local artist of the month and celebrates the local music scene with an eclectic mix of performers each month.
+Rivaling any upscale coffee shop, East End Coffee Co.’s specialty coffees and roastery offer its customers tastes from around the world in a small-town relaxed vibe.
+Along with their great coffee, they also offer pastries, bagels, and even Wild Water Kombucha!

-In downtown Greensburg, the Cattfeinated Cat Cafe is a fun, unique, relaxing spot for humans, devoted to finding loving homes for adoptable kitties.
-Grab a cup of coffee or tea in the cafe where you can sip your brew and watch the cats play from a large window.
+The Cattfeinated Cat Café is a fun, unique, relaxing spot for humans that’s devoted to finding loving homes for adoptable kitties.
+Grab a cup of coffee or tea in the café where you can sip your brew and watch the cats play from a large window.
 Maybe you'll meet your newest furry family member!

 Perk: Feel the urge to cuddle or give a good scratch?
 You can visit the Kitten or Adult Playrooms for a small fee that goes directly to Wayward Animal Rescue.

-This tea shop and plant-based café serves up the finest sourced teas along with a vegan and vegetarian menu with Indian and Pakistani influences.
+The Abeille Voyante Tea Co. serves up the finest teas sourced from around the world.
 Try the Yinzer line which celebrates the beloved ‘burgh with some inspired by Pittsburghese slang to the city’s iconic landmarks teas include the Jagoff, Nebby Chai, and Fort Pitt Bridge blends.

-Immerse yourself in a homey and relaxing venue where you can chat with friends and enjoy a freshly brewed cup of tea and a snack.
+Immerse yourself in a homey and relaxing venue where you can chat with friends and enjoy a freshly brewed cup of tea and a snack at Aunt Bridget’s Tea Room, proving without a doubt that you don’t need a special occasion to enjoy “a cuppa.”

 Perk: It is only a short walk from the National Historic Landmark, Old Economy Village, where the Harmonists lived for almost 100 years during the 17th and 18th centuries.